Sourit873/Integrated-Motion-Planning-Project/README.md

 ### Contributing
 Contributions are welcome!
 If you find any bugs, have enhancements or new features to propose, please submit an issue or a pull request.

-### License
-[Specify the license under which the project is distributed]

-### Acknowledgements
-[List any acknowledgements or references to other resources or projects that were helpful during development]

 ### Contact
 Sourit Saha

 sourits20@iitk.ac.in

 souritsaha2001@gmail.com

 Enjoy exploring and using the Motion Planning Integration project!